quicwg/base-drafts/draft-ietf-quic-transport.md

 makes it easier for a recipient to leave data unread and thereby withhold flow control credit.
 If flow control limits prevent the remainder of a message from being sent, a deadlock will result.
-However, a length prefix might enable the detection of this sort of deadlocks.
+However, a length prefix might enable the detection of this sort of deadlock.
 Where protocols have messages that might be processed as a single unit, reserving flow control credit for the entire message atomically ensures that this style of deadlock is less likely.